 The President of the Republic of Kenya, together with the Deputy-President and the Cabinet Secretaries comprise the executive.
 The President shall nominate and, with the approval of the National Assembly, appoint Cabinet Secretaries.
 A Cabinet Secretary shall not be a Member of Parliament.
 The President is elected directly for a 5-year term.
 In order to win, a candidate must garner 50% plus 1 votes and 25% in half of 47 counties.

 Parliamentary politics in Kenya is open, free, fair and highly competitive field.
 Kenya has indeed held all its general elections – presidential, parliamentary, and local authorities every 5 years as required by the Constitution, without fail since the country attained independence in 1963.
 On March 4, 2013, Kenya went to a general election, the first ever under the new constitution which was promulgated in August, 2010.

-The current President of Kenya is His Excellency Hon.
-Uhuru Kenyatta, CGH who was sworn in on 9th April, 2013 as the fourth President of the Republic of Kenya.
-The Deputy President is Honorable William Samoei Ruto.
+The current President of Kenya is His Excellency Dr William Samoei Ruto, C.G.H. who was sworn in on September 13, 2022, as the Fifth President of the Republic of Kenya.
+The Deputy President is His Excellency Rigathi Gachagua.